roeszler/kapthol/README.md

 Selection process :
   - Review of similar and complementary fonts from variety of internet based sources
-  - Selection of those that seem appropriate to the business profile summarised in the [strategy.md](ucd/1-strategy.md) process.
+  - Selection of those that seem appropriate to the business profile summarized in the [strategy.md](ucd/1-strategy.md) process.
     - Shortlist of fonts:
       - Anton / Roboto
       - Alfa Slab / Open Sans